niolabs/docs/docs/api/conventions.md

 When using basic authentication, the REST API requires a username and password.

 To use basic auth, include a base-64 encoded version of your `username:password` in the Authorization header of your request.
 The default `username:password` from the project template is `Admin:Admin`.
-Basic authorization in your request header looks like
+An example of basic authorization in your request header follows:

 `{ "authorization": "Basic QWRtaW46QWRtaW4=" }`

-For examples of adding headers to a cURL request see, [Headers](#headers).
+For examples of adding headers to a cURL request, see  [Headers](#headers).

 ### Jason Web Tokens (JWT)